darkfeline/dantalian/doc/dev/fuse.rst

 .. method:: create(path, mode)
    :noindex:

    If `path` is in real space, forward to OS.
-If `path` is in tag space or virtual space, the operation is invalid and raises EINVAL.
+If `path` is also in tag space, tag the file accordingly.
+If `path` is in virtual space, the operation is invalid and raises EINVAL.

-   .. note:

-      dantalian's library implementation allows for create() in tag space.
-This creates a file and hard links it in the directories corresponding to the tags of the TagNode.

 .. method:: getattr(path, fh=None)
    :noindex: